Last Updated on January 14, 2023 by Sorin Petroj

 What are the basic footwork patterns in table tennis, and what are the proper ways of executing the patterns?

-In the upcoming section, I’ve compiled the list of all of the table tennis footwork patterns with brief explanations of the sequences and the purposes and benefits of using the patterns.
+In the upcoming section, I’ve compiled a list of all of the table tennis footwork patterns with brief explanations of the sequences and the purposes and benefits of using the patterns.